zidariu-sabin/nuxt_portfolio/README.md

 ## Blog

-Built using the [nuxt.content](https://content.nuxt.com/) package to parse markdown files in an object like structure and [shiki](https://shiki.style/)for language specific code highlighting
+Built using the [nuxt.content](https://content.nuxt.com/) package to parse markdown files in an object like structure and [shiki](https://shiki.style/) for language specific code highlighting
 ## Setup

 Make sure to install dependencies: